 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where medenbachite typically forms.
+Look in hydrothermal veins country, the host setting where medenbachite typically forms.
 If you start seeing quartz, baryte, mixite in float, you are in the right ground.
 Field specimens usually show a tabular crystals habit, so train your eye for that shape before scanning the outcrop.